-(f) Investments (continued)
+(f) Basis for consolidation (continued)

 Therefore, an investor must possess all of the following elements to be deemed to control an investee.

 - power over the investee - exposure, or rights, to variable returns from its involvement with the investee; and ability to exert power over the investee to affect the amount of the investor's return.